What Is Argon Gas?

 - It can be used in all climates due to the gas being sealed in-between the panes of glass, creating a leak-proof barrier,

-- Over time, the additional cost spent on argon-gas will be recouped in a fairly short time,
+- Over time, the additional cost spent on argon-gas will be recouped in a reasonably short time,

 - Argon will never corrode the window,

-- and lastly, in home heating and cooling systems are able to perform more efficiently when the argon-gas is present inside a window.
+- and lastly, in-home heating and cooling systems can perform more efficiently when the argon-gas is present inside a window.